 LEBANON, Tenn. – Freshman Peyton Bell placed 13th to earn the High Game award and lead the Cumberland bowlers at the Keystone Quaker Classic and the Lehigh Valley Classic over the Christmas break in Allentown, Pa.

-REMINDER: CU accepting nominations for 2017 Hall of Fame class
+LAST DAY: CU accepting nominations for 2017 Hall of Fame class

 Men win twice, women fall in two matches at MSC Championships